 Credit & Debit Card payments in Namibia

 Credit cards and debit cards are accepted in most shops, restaurants and hotels, and credit- and debit-card cash advances are available from ATMs.
-Check charges with your bank when paying for activities and other things to do beyond your safari excursion.
+Check charges with your bank when paying for various items including a Namibia visa and activities beyond your safari excursion.

 Credit-card (but not debit-card) cash advances are available at foreign-exchange desks in most major banks but set aside at least an hour or two to complete the rather tedious transaction.